 Stakeholder dialogue, and more specifically, engagement with potentially regulated entities, will be key for the successful implementation of the ETS.
 To achieve this objective, the GIZ is undertaking a series of private sector capacity building activities.
 In this project adelphi together with FutureCamp Climate GmbH brings in its experience in emission trading schemes and capacity building activities by organizing and implementing a series of trainings in Mexico and developing the accordant material.

-adelphi with its project partner is responsible for the planning, preparation and implementation of tailor-made training session for Mexican industry representative who will be affected by the ETS.
-Each training consists of technical inputs, interactive formats and discussion sessions so that industry representative will be familiarized with specific steps in order to get prepared for the future Mexican ETS.
-The trainings, for example, will concentrate on data requirements from industrial entities, the identification of possible abatement options per sector, establishing internal management systems and structures for an ETS or good practices for preparing for an ETS.
-Furthermore, the project team will develop follow-up material and trainings for industry preparation for a Mexican ETS as well as provide material for an online training concept.
+adelphi with its project partner was responsible for the planning, preparation and implementation of tailor-made training sessions for Mexican industry representatives who are affected by the Mexican ETS.
+Each training consisted of technical inputs, interactive formats and discussion sessions so that industry representative could become familiarized with specific steps in order to get prepared for their participation under the Mexican ETS.
+The trainings, for example, concentrated on data requirements from industrial entities, the identification of possible abatement options per sector, establishing internal management systems and structures for an ETS or good practices for preparing for an ETS.
+Furthermore, the project team developed follow-up material and trainings for industry preparation for a Mexican ETS.